Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Demonstrations Results

 \subsubsection{Computation time}

-\cref{fig:comp_time} supports that our approach of planning each agent separately, and assuming the previously planned agents as fixed, scales well.
-Approximately linear scaling in the computation time can be observed.
-Since the \textit{tower} has a bottleneck, where all agents have to come together within a relatively small region, it scales worse than the \textit{wall}, which is wider distributed, and thus the agents do not impede each other as much, i.e., the planning problem is easier, since fewer agents per volume are present. \Cref{tab:comp_time_breakdown} breaks down the average necessary computation time\footnote{The experiments were run on a single core of Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz with 16GB RAM using Ubuntu 18.04.} for the different steps of the planning process.
+\cref{fig:comp_time} shows approximately linear scaling with the number of agents for the computation time.
+This supports that our approach of planning each agent separately, and assuming the previously planned agents as fixed, scales well.
+Since the {tower} has a bottleneck where all agents have to come together within a relatively small region, it scales worse than the {wall}.
+The objects making up the wall are distributed over a larger space, and thus the agents do not impede each other as much, i.e., the planning problem is easier, since fewer agents per volume are present. \Cref{tab:comp_time_breakdown} breaks down the average necessary computation time for the different steps of the planning process.
 Specifically, we want to highlight that solving the keyframe-problem takes most of the time of the whole planning process.